 The Christmas period, coincides with the end of the budget year for many companies.
 It is therefore sadly also a peak time for redundancies with many staff being told not to come back after their Christmas holiday.
-If you, or someone you know is facing Christmas with the prospect of looking for a new job in the New Year, then you may find these tips from Personal Career Management, one of the UK’s leading career coaching companies, to be useful.
+If you, or someone you know is facing Christmas with the prospect of looking for a new job in the New Year, then you may find our tips useful.

 - Relax – set time aside for rest and fun.
 Take some time to chill out without thinking about job-searching.
 Not many companies recruit over the Christmas period so you can legitimately take some time off to relax and de-stress.

 - Use the time to reflect – away from all of the hustle of work, it’s a good time to think about what it is you really want from your career and your next role

 - Write a list all your skills and achievements – Redundancy can be a time of mixed emotions and the feeling of uncertainty about the future can affect your confidence.
 Sit down and write a list of all the positive things you have to offer an employer.
 You can use this as preparation for your CV and interview – and it will also give you a boost.